 Variable Speed Pool Pumps: up to $220

-It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Ames, your best time to install solar panels is in the spring and fall.
+It depends on your home's location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Ames, your best time to get solar is in the spring and fall.

 Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Ames gets quite a bit of sunlight per day, so an average payback period could last up to 13.9 years per 5 kW of capacity.

-The specific types of maintenance you need will depend on the type of panels you're using.
+The type of solar panels you have will have specific maintenance steps to follow.
 Regardless of type, you should clean your panels regularly and inspect them for damage.
-Many solar contractors in the Ames area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+Many solar contractors in the Ames area offer multipoint maintenance plans to help you keep your panels healthy and make the most of your system.